SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 You can customize/expand this table to fit your needs, especially if you want to track [context variables](https://docs.locust.io/en/stable/extending-locust.html#request-context) that are specific for your requests/system.
 The ones included in the table (ssn, request_id, etc) can be seen as an example.

-## `Locust Testruns` is used to locate old test runs and follow performance changes over time.
+## `Locust Testruns` is used to locate old test runs and graph performance changes between runs.

 ![Testruns](screenshots/testruns.png)

-Use the settings at the top of the page to filter out only tests against the same system, with the same user count, on the same environment, etc, to make sure your graphs are relevant.
+Click the link in the leftmost column to view the main dashboard for that particular run.
+You can filter your runs based on things like locustfile name, user count, and test environment environment.
+Do this before looking too much at the graphs or you may end up comparing apples to oranges (e.g. small tests against system A vs big tests against system B).

 # Setup